Regd.No.: 126198/071/072

 Day 9 : Trek to Phalunge Phedi at 3,850 m – 06 hrs.

-After a pleasant and wonderful stay at Dhorpatan, our journey continues leading towards Dolpo area, from here onwards the walk is more with ups and downs passing Sheppard’s summer grazing pastures and then finally reaching our overnight camp at Phakunge phedi on the bottom of Phalunge pass which is surrounded by rhododendron forest.
+After a pleasant and wonderful stay at Dhorpatan, our journey continues leading towards the Dolpo area, from here onwards the walk is more with ups and downs passing Sheppard’s summer grazing pastures and then finally reaching our overnight camp at Phakunge Phedi on the bottom of Phalunge pass which is surrounded by rhododendron forest.

 Food